grasph/wrapit/README.md

 The WrapIt! tool complements the [CxxWrap.jl](https://github.com/JuliaInterop/CxxWrap.jl) package.
 It generates automatically the c++ wrapper code needed by CxxWrap.jl from the c++ header files of the library to wrap.

+🆕 Support of generation of code in multiple files (now the default) to reduce time and memory needs for compilation in case of large project.
+See `n_classes_per_file` in [config.md](../doc/config.md).

 ## Usage

 ```